Why Updating Shopify Apps is Important

 Shopify introduces upgrades quarterly and continues to support older versions for a year.
 Sites are automatically fed the most recent supported API version that will work for their sites.
 However, after a year, older versions are no longer supported.
 As a result, private apps that have not upgraded to handle major changes may suddenly find that important parts of their online stores no longer work.

 There are two changes that have been implemented in the past year that will cause your site to break unless you upgrade your private app to handle the most recent version of the API.
-Due to COVID-19, there has been a delay in the normal release schedule from April until July, however you still need to ensure that you have updated your APIs by then.
+Because of the current health crises, there has been a delay in the normal release schedule from April until July, however, you still need to ensure that you have updated your APIs by then.

 The major changes affecting sites with Shopify API version 2020-07 will involve inventory management and pagination methods.